Utilities

 End users should call pAnnData.de() instead of using this function directly.

-Source code in src/scpviz/utils.py
+Source code in src/scpviz/utils/stats.py

 parse_filename_index